SumoLogic/sumologic-aws-lambda/kinesis-firehose-cloudwatch-collection/metrics/README.md

     3. In the Serverless Application Repository, search for sumologic-kinesis-cloudwatch-metrics.
     4. Click the sumologic-kinesis-cloudwatch-metrics link, and then click Deploy.
     5. In the Configure application parameters panel,
-        Section1aCollectMetrics: "Collect AWS CloudWatch Metrics using Kinesis Firehose."
-                               1. Yes - Install all AWS resources to collect AWS Cloudwatch Metrics using kinesis Firehose.
-                               2. No - Skips the collection of AWS Cloudwatch Metrics.
-        Section1bSumoLogicKinesisMetricsURL: "Required when collecting AWS Cloudwatch Metrics using Kinesis firehose.
-                                              Provide HTTP Source Address from AWS Kinesis Firehose for Metrics source created on your Sumo Logic account."
+        Section1aSumoLogicKinesisMetricsURL: "Provide HTTP Source Address from AWS Kinesis Firehose for Metrics source created on your Sumo Logic account."

         Section2aCreateS3Bucket: "Create AWS S3 Bucket"
                                1. Yes - Create a new AWS S3 Bucket to store failed data.